smangham/project-novice/_episodes/03-boards.md

 ### Prioritisation

 Once your project board has a large number of cards on it, you might want to begin priorisiting them.
 Not all tasks are going to be equally important, and some will require others to be completed before they can even be begun.
+Common methods of prioritisation include:

 * **Vertical position:** The vertical arrangement of cards in a column represents their importance.
 High-priority bugs go to the top of **To Do**, whilst tasks that depend on others go beneath them.
 This is the easiest one to implement, though you have to remember to correctly place cards when you add them.
-* **Priority columns:** Instead of a single **To Do** column, instead you have two or more- a **To Do: Low Priority** and a **To Do: High Priority**.
+* **Priority columns:** Instead of a single **To Do** column, you have two or more- a **To Do: Low Priority** and a **To Do: High Priority**.
 When adding a card, you pick which is the appropriate column for it.
 You can even add a **Triage** column for newly-added issues that you've not yet had time to classify.
 This format works well for project boards devoted to bugs.
 * **Labels:** If you convert each card into an issue, then you can label them with their priority- GitHub lets you create new labels and set their colour. **Green low**, **orange medium** and **red high** priority labels make for a very visually clear indication, but require the most admin as each card has to be an issue to receive a label.

 > ## Prioritisation